kitinfo/garfield-shell/garfield-snack/README.txt

 The provided makefile uses tcc as the standard compiler, gcc can be invoked by using the make target 'gcc' or, like any other compiler, by typing the commands yourself (it ain't exactly rocket science).
+In any case, you will need the libpq-dev package for your respective environment.